 Dr. Williams is a Research Scientist and Biostatistician in the Division of Social Solutions and Services Research.
 She received a Doctor of Public Health (Biostatistics), Master of Science (Biostatistics), and Master of Public Health (Health Policy & Management) from Mailman School of Public Health, Columbia University, and her Bachelor of Arts (Economics) from Rutgers University.
 Dr. Williams oversees statistical operations for the Division and CCASE.
 Her expertise includes Bayesian modeling approaches to improve inferences arising from behavioral health survey data.
 She’s adept in analysis of statewide data across NYS high priority areas (i.e., overdose, and suicide).
 Her NIH-funded research entails use of longitudinal psychosocial data to identify disparities across the life-course.
 She teaches graduate and undergraduate level biostatistics and epidemiology.

-Dr. Tofighi is a Research Scientist in the Department of Social Solutions and Services Research, an Assistant Professor in the Department of Population Health, NYU Grossman School of Medicine, and practices primary care at Bellevue Hospital.
-He previously completed a clinical fellowship in Addiction Medicine and a NRSA-funded T32 primary care research fellowship.
-He was then awarded a NIH/NIDA K23 Career Development Award to design and conduct usability testing of a text message-based intervention in support of OBOT Medical Management.
-Today, Dr. Tofighi is leveraging community pharmacies and technology-based interventions to enhance access to pharmacotherapies for substance use disorders in underserved urban, rural and suburban NY communities.
+Dr. Tofighi is a Research Scientist in the Department of Social Solutions and Services Research, an Assistant Professor in the Department of Population Health, NYU School of Medicine, and practices primary care at Bellevue Hospital.
+He previously completed a clinical fellowship in Addiction Medicine and an NRSA-funded T32 primary care research fellowship.
+He was then awarded an NIH/NIDA K23 Career Development Award to develop mHealth tools to enhance retention in primary care for patients initiating buprenorphine treatment.
+Dr. Tofighi is also working with Dr. Lewis to collaborate with community pharmacies and leverage technology-based interventions to enhance access to pharmacotherapies for substance use disorders in underserved urban, rural, and suburban New York communities.